-All the while, I detest the holidays and wishing I could get away – somewhere, anywhere.
+All the while, I detest the holidays and wish I could get away – somewhere, anywhere.
 Round and round the mid-town scene, I went one martini after the next and one eggnog after another.

 It wasn’t such a grievous mistake – east or west, who cares about the compass at such an hour?
-So it was I ended unable to open the door of 4C in a building that could have, might have been my home if I had only recalled east from west or west from east.
+So it was I ended up unable to open the door of 4C in a building that could have, might have been my home if I had only recalled east from west or west from east.
 Being so unintentionally excluded and lacking judgment or wit, I rang; and when that produced no resulting welcome, I banged and banged again.

 The woman who came to the door was as delicate as a blossom made of fine bisque.
-Asian of countenance and evidently of language, she bowed and let me in although I’m sure she had no more notion of me than I of her.
+Asian of countenance and evidently of language, she bowed and let me in, although I’m sure she had no more notion of me than I of her.
 Saying something in her incomprehensible language, she helped remove my coat and gestured me to the most comfortable chair.

 I thanked her profusely, all the while nodding my head as if I had some notion of her words.
 She, in the way of such well-mannered encounters, nodded in turn even as she slowly shuffled backward and out of the room.

 I took stock of the place.
 It was filled with doodads and gadgets, with thingamajigs and gizmos.
 On the wall were hangings, fabrics of oriental disposition.
-The furniture was, except for my chair, somewhat forbidding in appearance with richly lacquered wood and dark-colored textile.
+Except for my chair, the furniture was somewhat forbidding in appearance, with richly lacquered wood and dark-colored textile.

-What happened next or after I have neither idea nor recollection.
-I woke here dressed as you see me in silly bright green, chained to this bench, and with this pile of bits and parts before me ready for assembly.
+What happened next or after, I have neither idea nor recollection.
+I woke here dressed as you see me in silly bright green, chained to this bench, and with this pile of bits and parts before me, ready for assembly.

 The man who comes to inspect my work and provide – if satisfied – food and drink says little.
 If I have made an error, if he is unsatisfied, he allows his hand to speak for him – a quick slap to my head as he gestures at my mistake.
 It might not hurt so much were it not for the large rings he wears; they make my ears clang.

 I ask him how long I will remain his prisoner.
-He replies only, “Ho, ho, ho,” slaps me again, and points to the pile of unassembled toy trains that sit before me.
+He replies only, “Ho, ho, ho,” slaps me again and points to the pile of unassembled toy trains that sit before me.
 I go back to work, resentful yet strangely not.
 At some basic level, I don’t mind so much.
 At least I’ve escaped the holidays.